 Have you ever heard of The Phantom’s Revenge?
 No?
-Well, that’s a shame because this is one of the most surprising rollercoasters in the United States.
-Phantom’s Revenge used to be an Arrow Dynamics multi-looper, but Morgan transformed it into a hyper coaster in 2001.
+Well, that’s a shame because this is one of the most surprising roller coasters in the United States.
+Phantom’s Revenge used to be an Arrow Dynamics multi looper, but Morgan transformed it into a hyper coaster in 2001.
 Strange but true: the ride’s second drop is more famous than its first drop.
 That’s because Phantom’s second drop dives deep into a ravine and the top speed of 137 km/h is reached at the bottom of this drop.
 Besides, the coaster offers some of the craziest airtime you’ll ever experience.
-Just one ride on Phantom’s Revenge is worth the trip to West Mifflin in Pennsylvania, not kidding.
+Just one ride on Phantom’s Revenge is worth the trip to Pennsylvania.
+Not kidding.

 Phantom’s Revenge is the park’s signature coaster, but there’s more.
 Kennywood offers three great wooden coasters of respectable age: Jack Rabbit (opened in 1920), Thunderbolt (opened in 1924) and the Möbius coaster Racer (opened in 1927).
 The latter is super fun thanks to its dueling aspect and Jack Rabbit amazed me with its surprising amount of airtime.
 Thunderbolt seems to be even more amazing due to its drop into the valley, but unfortunately it was closed during our trip.
 It’s noteworthy that these wooden coasters run pretty smoothly, despite their age.

 Kennywood’s coaster lineup is completed by an indoor spinning coaster, a kiddie coaster and a modern launched coaster called Sky Rocket.
 It was manufactured by Premier Rides and it provides an enjoyable ride full of snappy turns and intense inversions.
 It seems a bit of a misfit for this old-fashioned American amusement park, but it’s an excellent thrill coaster nevertheless.